ugotsoul/fsdl_project/README.md

 Other topics I'm interested in:

 - Building and deploying a GAN similar to using my own drawings or other open sourced art I've gathered as a dataset
-  - Ideas for datasets: protest signs, propaganda posters, gritty (eg., japanese product or sports mascots?), african masks,  graffiti alphabet generator
+  - Ideas for datasets: protest signs, propaganda posters, gritty (eg., japanese product or sports mascots?), african masks

 - Object detection:
   - Curb cuts for accessiblity or piles of trash from satellite imagery
   - Using a webcam video source: poor posture, face touching, or cleanched jaw.
+  - Using a webcam: hornet activity (or bird activity?) in backyard

+- Handwriting recognition / OCR
+  - Graffiti text
+  - Husband's writing

+- Super resolution
+  - Old cartoons
+  - Vintage clothing
+  - Drawings

-Alternative projects:
+Alternate projects:

 - Contribute to fastai library
 - Contribute to stylegan / stylegan-ada fork